HomeSTM32 TutorialsSTM32 UART SeriesSTM32 UART Part 2 – Transmit using DMA & Interrupt

 • After sending 1 byte, the memory address will increment so it can send the next data byte.

-The DMA can work in 2 modes, Normal and Circular.
-In Normal mode, the DMA sends the data once and then stops automatically.
-This is just like how we used the interrupt.
-In circular mode, The data flow is continuous.
+• In circular mode, The data flow is continuous.
 The source address, the destination address and the number of data to be transferred are automatically reloaded after the transfer completes.
 This allows DMA to continuously transmit the same data until we issue the stop command manually.

-Sending data in normal mode
+Sending data in normal DMA mode

 In Normal mode, the DMA stops after sending the data completely.
 An interrupt will trigger and the transfer complete callback is called.
 We will send data the same way we did in case of the interrupt.